BORDERLINE RANTINGS FORUM

 Q. I am a female with BPD and got knocked up by a guy who decided to walk the fuck out.
 Getting married was his idea.
 Getting pregnant was his idea.
 Leaving me alone with no one to help pay for this kid?
 His idea.
 I am angered by your asinine agenda, making men feel they've been victimized by being indiscriminate in where they drop their loads.
 Oh, you agreed to not wear a condom?
 Good for you!
 Can't find my husband.
 He's disappeared.
 Thanks for loading the internet with crap designed to make me feel bad about my disorder, and that I've done something wrong.
 Way to blame-shift.
 Fuck you.

 A. Awwwwww, poor You.
 Perhaps this life experience will help you begin to grow up, and start thinking for yourself.
 In the meantime, think about how you've treated that 'guy' you were with, and what might have made him feel a need to "walk the fuck out," leaving his partner and a child behind.
+Incidentally, birds of a feather flock together, and like attracts like.
+Two people with BPD traits = chaos, drama and conflict.

 Q. i read your article on male borderlines...having been involved with a female borderline i was curious to see if i fit the bill for male borderlines...your symptoms are so generalized that they fit 99 percent of the modern male living in this age of anomie...i decided i was a borderline...as was abe lincoln, albert einstein, doctor drew and thomas jefferson...your article is what is classically wrong with all self help books...they are one paragraph extended to 150 pages of repetition for the publisher...to quote tony montana in scarface "say goodbye to the borderline".
 (Printed as received.
 Full name given--but withheld here, for the sake of anonymity.)